The Return of Bulldog Drummond

 The Return of Bulldog Drummond is a 1934 British thriller film directed by Walter Summers and starring Ralph Richardson, Ann Todd and Claud Allister.
-It was based on the 1922 novel The Black Gang by H.C.
+It was written by Summers based on the 1922 novel The Black Gang by H.C.
 McNeile and was the fourth film in the series of twenty-five.

+Plot

+Captain Hugh Drummond comes out of retirement to do battle against a gang of international renegades.
+Carl Peterson, the head of the gang, kidnaps Drummond's wife Phyllis, and Drummond himself is captured while trying to free her.
+Drummond and his wife are rescued just in time, and Peterson meets his fate.